Don't have enough time to read ? Please find below our key takeaways ✍️

 To explain this, if a 5% yearly decrease is expected for each segment, some of them might prefer to first tackle emissions coming from the energy consumption, while others would have stronger levers on the suppliers' side.
 By letting your teams know all their available options, you nurture your company-wide strategy with the real constraints and opportunity on the field.
 You can introduce a new financial incentive for managers, depending on the achievement of their own target, to encourage them to take the carbon parameter into account in their decision making.

-For example, in a food company, if Business Unit A and B both need to reach a 25% decrease by 2025, they can adopt different changes: Business Unit A can switch 40% of its meat and products by vegetarian and vegan options, while Business Unit B, which can’t change the menu of its meals will tackle energy consumption and switch to biogas and renewable electricity.
+For example, in a food company, if Business Unit A and B both need to reach a 25% decrease by 2025, they can adopt different changes: Business Unit A can switch 40% of its meat and products by vegetarian and vegan options, while Business Unit B, which cannot change the menu of its meals will tackle energy consumption and switch to biogas and renewable electricity.

 Key takeaways ✍️